bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/corporation/sales.md

 ### Markup limit

 Material's markup is a constant stat per material.
+In NS API, it is available as `getMaterialData(..).baseMarkup`.
+(Although it's called `baseMarkup`, it is always used as-is for determining markup limit.)

 ```javascript
 const markupLimit = materialQuality / materialMarkup;